bishwaghimire/ai-learning-roadmaps/README.md

 <p align="center"> <i>A structured, end-to-end roadmap to master AI — from fundamentals to cutting-edge research.</i> </p>

 A carefully curated, all-in-one repository designed to help **Computer Science students, AI enthusiasts, and professionals** who want to build strong foundations and progress confidently from **beginner to advanced levels**.
-This hub brings together the **high-quality books, courses, playlists, research papers, tools,and learning roadmaps** covering:
+This hub brings together the **high-quality books, courses, playlists, research papers, tools, and learning roadmaps** covering:
-**Artificial Intelligence, Machine Learning, Deep Learning, Data Science, Transformers, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and MLOps.**, all organized in a clear, practical, and industry-relevant manner.
+**Artificial Intelligence, Machine Learning, Deep Learning, Data Science, Transformers, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and MLOps**, all organized in a clear, practical, and industry-relevant manner.

 The resources are selected to balance **theory, intuition, and real-world application**, allowing learners to follow modules **sequentially or in parallel** based on their goals.